Category: Pharmaceuticals and Biotechnology

 Categories: Pharmaceuticals and Biotechnology

-Enzyme mediated fibronectin inhibition
+Enzyme mediated fibronectin inhibition for treatment of fibrosis

 Researcher: Prof. Peleg Hasson|Prof. Haguy Wolfenson